AllanSchergerGitHub/point-cloud-processing/README.md

 python CODE/loan_portfolio_visualizer.py DATA/loan_data_example.csv
 ```

+When launched, the script asks whether you want to generate a fresh
+``loan_data_example.csv`` with 1,000 random records.
+Choose ``y`` to overwrite
-This will open an interactive Open3D window displaying the loan portfolio.
+the file or ``n`` to use the existing data.
+This will open an interactive
+Open3D window displaying the loan portfolio.

 ## Acknowledgments